edgio-docs/edgio-docs/guides/security.md

 })
 ```

-If no route is matched on `http` protocol then the XDN will fallback on its default behavior of automatically redirecting the traffic to `https`.
+If no route is matched on `http` protocol then the XDN will fallback on its default behavior of automatically redirecting the request to `https`.

 Additionally: